 In future reading, we will see how Bitcoin algorithm gives a probabilistic solution to BGP.

-If you are an enthusiast in Bitcoin, Distributed Ledgers/ Blockchain and similar crypto-technologies then do join my Whatsapp group, where we as a community, will answer all your questions.
+If you are an enthusiast in Bitcoin, Distributed Ledgers/ Blockchain and similar crypto-technologies then do join my Signal group, where we as a community, will answer all your questions.
 Join by clicking here

 I will definitely reply to your comments and clarifications.
 Do share your thoughts :)